Security Engineering in IIIf, Part II -- Shadowing the IIIf: Secure Refinement in IIIf

-A second example shall illustrate a negative case: consider again the refinement from the same already secure example we have used in \ref{sec:ninoref} to illustrate that NI does not refine.
-In this example an additional new component speed is added that is visible to the attacker and is calculated on the $\Delta$ between real positions.
+The second example illustrates a positive case: consider again the refinement from the same already secure example we have used in \ref{sec:ninoref}.
+In this example an additional new component \texttt{speed} is added that is visible to the attacker and is calculated on the $\Delta$ between real positions (see Section \ref{sec:ninoref}).
 In this second example, the public output and its irregularities are dependent on the hidden security critical component \texttt{critpos}.
 Therefore, the component \texttt{\ttshadow{C}} will in the fields \texttt{shadow\_critloc} and \texttt{shadow\_critpos} shrink in each step (as also state transitions steps with no irregularities contain the information that this position is not critical).
-Hence, the premises of Theorem 1 are not fulfilled, that is, the compatibility condition $\ttforall s. \ttrestr{\ttecal}{\ttshadow{A}}(\ttshadow{C} s) = \ttshadow{A}(\ttecal s)$ is not true.
-Therefore, we cannot apply Theorem 1; the refinement is not secure.
+Hence, the premises of Theorem \ref{thm:IFCpreservation} are not fulfilled, that is, the compatibility condition $\ttforall s. \ttrestr{\ttecal}{\ttshadow{C}}(\ttshadow{C}\, s) = \ttshadow{A}(\ttecal\, s)$ is not true.
+Therefore, we cannot apply Theorem \ref{thm:IFCpreservation}; the refinement is not secure.